Castle of the Moors: Castle

 The castle is an irregularly planned military outpost that follows a 450-metre perimeter on top of a mountainous cliff, oriented southwest to northwest.
 It consists of a double line of military walls that meanders over the granite terrain of the promontory.
 Its place on the hilltop, surrounded by and including the natural and exotic vegetation, accentuates the Romantic character of the place.
-The Moorish Castle, due to its geographic place and design, was considered, along with Santarém, one of the principal points of the military plan of Belata (the Muslim province which corresponds to the Ribatejo and Estremadura).
-The property was remodelled and expanded over time, resulting in a Romantic-era ruins, that included damage caused over time and the public works of Ferdinand II.
+The Moorish Castle, due to its position and design, is considered along with Santarém, one of the principal points of the military plan of Belata (the Muslim province which corresponds to the Ribatejo and Estremadura).
+The property was remodelled and expanded over time, resulting in a Romantic-era ruin that included damage caused by time and the public works of Ferdinand II.
 The towers, which initially included two floors, has a modified appearance, without many of the internal divisions or roofing typical of the period.
 However, the location of the turrets seem to coincide with the design represented in the engravings of Duarte de Armas.

-The outer walls open near Abelheira (west of Tapada dos Bichos), from a main access door, where several paths wind around the hilltop of the castle.
-A second ring of walls reinforces the castle with both circular and square turrets, thick wall battlements and railings, and crowned with pyramid-shaped merlons.
-At this second wall is the main entrance to the castle, protected by two turrets and battlements.
+The outer walls open near Abelheira (west of Tapada dos Bichos), form a main access door, where several paths wind around the hilltop of the castle.
+A second ring of walls reinforces the castle with both circular and square turrets, thick wall battlements and railings crowned with pyramid-shaped merlons.
+At the second wall is the main entrance to the castle, protected by two turrets and battlements.
 Near these secondary walls and entrance are the main ruins of the old buildings, corresponding to the cellars, animal pens and cistern.
 The subterranean cistern, accessible from a three-metre accessway, is 18 metres long by 6 metres wide, and 6 metres in height, where water was collected from openings on its "roof".
 The interior walls are punctuated by five rectangular towers and one circular tower, surmounted by pyramidal merlons, while surrounding these structures are remnants of older constructions.
-A small door, normally covered in underbrush, opens to the northern façade of the castle, corresponding to the Traitors Gate, accessing the main "military square" with the structure.
+A small door, normally covered in underbrush, opens to the northern façade of the castle, corresponding to the Traitors Gate, accessing the main "military square" within the structure.
 In the southwest corner is the highest tower, known as the royal tower.

 Along the perimeter of the castle exist various bins or silos, originating from the Arab occupation, many of which are plant covered.